rubenrincon/dbximgdemo/README.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_5BE384A0B772773EE7D3916BE412587034AC125EC6921B15EF4FEE7C88E3A55D_1506616546659_Screen+Shot+2017-09-28+at+9.35.27+AM.png)

 As with Heroku we don’t actually push the **node_modules** package, it makes sense to patch those files that are directly stated in the **package.json** file by simply changing the version required.
 But make sure you test in case there were major changes for that dependency.
-Every time you push your code to Heroku, it runs the `npm install` command recreating the package.
+Every time you push your code to Heroku, it runs the `npm install` command recreating the node_modules folder.

 If the vulnerability is in a library within one of your projects dependencies, check if updating the dependency will fix the issue.
-Otherwise you have three options:  accept the risk of keeping it, replace the library for a similar without the vulnerability or finally, patch it yourself and then actually pushing all the libraries to Heroku yourself.
+Otherwise you have three options:  accept the risk of keeping it, replace the library for a similar without the vulnerability or finally, patch it yourself and then actually push all the libraries to Heroku yourself.

 # Production and things to do from here

-This is a small list of things you would also want to make sure are done for a production-ready service.
+This is a small list of things you would also want to make sure are done for a production-ready service of this tutorial.

 1. Manage the errors:  for this tutorial, all the errors will be propagated to the app.js page that will set the right error code on the http response and display the error template.